 With the economic downturn, wouldn’t it make much more sense to think about where to funnel all that money instead?
 If Linden Lab didn’t have any offices at all, and could spare the costs of office equipment, air conditioning, parking lots, and even cleaning, would they still be able to afford people like Babbage, Qarl, or even Blue Linden?
 Of course they would!

 Nevertheless, we rely too much on the “physical” aspect of work.
 The biggest change of the office space started probably after the Renaissance, where artisans still lived and worked in the same house, but slowly started to commute to work where they would meet with other artisans.
 With the Industrial Revolution, the notion that an office would hold space for all workers under the same roof, the workplace was changed dramatically, due to the sheer size of employees needed to get a company operational — even in the service industry: banks, insurance companies, newspapers, lawyer offices, and so forth, would employ hundreds of people under the same roof.
+Additionally, it is essential for every worker to be familiar with Workers’ Compensation Attorney Myrtle Beach, SC so that when they got abused or injured during the work, they know who to call.
 But we can excuse the Victorians because the only advanced telecommunications technology they had was the telegraph (and later, the telephone).

 Nowadays, we have Second Life, but we still pretend to be stuck in the 19th century.